Differentially private inference via noisy optimization: Introduction

 \subsection{Outline}

-The rest of our paper is organized as follows: Section~\ref{SecBackground} introduces basic concepts of differential privacy and M-estimators.
-Section~\ref{SecNGD} presents our noisy gradient descent algorithm, with a complete global convergence analysis under local strong convexity, and a few examples.
+Section~\ref{SecBackground} introduces basic concepts of differential privacy and M-estimators.
+Section~\ref{SecNGD} presents our noisy gradient descent algorithm, with a complete global convergence analysis under local strong convexity.
 Section~\ref{SecNewton} introduces our noisy Newton algorithm and provides two parallel global convergence theories, one relying on local strong convexity and the other on self-concordance.
-We also discuss several examples that satisfy these conditions and provide some numerical illustrations.
-In Section~\ref{SecInference}, we present our new approach for constructing confidence regions, including a bias correction for small samples.
-Section~\ref{SecDiscussion} concludes the paper with a discussion of our results and interesting future research directions.
-All the proofs of our results are relegated to the Appendix.
+We also provide several examples and numerical illustrations.
+In Section~\ref{SecInference}, we present our new approach for constructing confidence regions, including a small-sample bias correction.
+Section~\ref{SecDiscussion} concludes the paper with a discussion of our results and future research directions.
+All the proofs of our results are relegated to the Appendix, together with real-data applications and empirical comparisons to existing methods.